Haineala Lutui

 Haineala Lutui (born 8 August 2006) is an English rugby union player who plays as a number 8 for Premiership Women's Rugby side Loughborough Lightning.

 Club career

 Lutui played for Worcester Rugby Club from under-13 through to under-18 level.
 She joined Premiership Women's Rugby side Loughborough Lightning in August 2024.
 She made her league debut in the opening fixture of the Premiership Women’s Rugby 2025-26 season against Harlequins Women on 28 October 2025, starting at number eight.
 Her performances for Loughborough included scoring two tries in a 19-12 win against Sale Sharks Women on 2 November 2025.
+In May 2026, she was nominated for Premiership Women's Rugby breakthrough player of the season and was named in the Rugby Players' Association’s Under-23 Team of the Season.

 International career

 Lutui played for England at under-18 level.
 She made her England U20 in the 2025 Six Nations Summer Series.
 In March 2025, she was called-up to the England women's national rugby union team ahead of the 2025 Women's Six Nations Championship.
+In March 2026, she was called-up again for the England team prior to the 2026 Women's Six Nations Championship.
+She made her debut as a replacement for Morwenna Talling in England's opening game, a 33-12 victory against Ireland on 11 April.
+The following weekend she scored her first international try in an 84-7 win against Scotland on 18 April.